apollographql/apollo-kotlin/doc/incubating-plugin.md

 ### Plugin id is now `com.apollographql.apollo`

-We renamed the plugin id from `com.apollographql.android` to `com.apollographql.apollo` to make it clear that the plugin works also for non Android projects. `com.apollographql.android` will be removed in a future revision.
+We renamed the plugin's ID from `com.apollographql.android` to `com.apollographql.apollo` to make it clear that the plugin works also for non-Android projects. `com.apollographql.android` will be removed in a future revision.

 ```groovy
 // Instead of